fenfisdi/cdslib_agents/docs/source/contribute/documentation.rst

 Documenting this project
 ========================

-The documentation of the project is developed using the Sphinx framework.
+The documentation of the project is developed using the `Sphinx framework`_.
 All files related to it can be accessed in the ``~/docs`` directory

 Docstring format
 ================